sharatrp/Network-Systems_UDP-file-transfer/Readme.md

 Programming assinment 1 by Sharat Rattehalli Puttaraju

-Implemented the UDP protocol between server and client.
+Implemented the UDP communication between server and client.
 Have tested for file transfer of upto 30MB at the CSCL labs.

 Also implemented reliability using ACK's.